Budva Rental Locations

 The Budva Riviera proper starts at the Vrmac tunnel north of town, where the coast road descends from the Lovćen foothills onto the beach plain.
 Bečići picks up immediately south of Budva town with a continuous 1,950 m Blue Flag pebble beach, then the coast fragments into smaller bays through Rafailovici and Pržno, and reopens at the Sveti Stefan causeway 7 km from central Budva.
 South of Sveti Stefan the road runs above Petrovac (17 km from Budva) and on to Buljarica's long unspoiled strand.
 The whole Riviera is around 25 km of road and any stretch of it is reachable from a Budva base within 30 minutes.

 Budva town itself wraps a small peninsula.
-The medieval walls were rebuilt several times, most recently after the 1979 earthquake levelled significant portions, and the layout inside is original Venetian: a single main square (Trg Pjesnika), the Church of Saint Ivan, the Maritime Museum, and the Citadel at the seaward point.
+The medieval walls were rebuilt several times, most recently after the 1979 earthquake levelled significant portions, and the layout inside is original Venetian, with a single main square (Trg Pjesnika), the Church of Saint Ivan, the Maritime Museum, and the Citadel at the seaward point.
 The Mogren beach pair sit immediately north of the walls, accessed by a coastal path from the Hotel Avala.
-Slovenska Plaža is the long pebble strip south of the old town and is the busiest swimming beach in the country in July and August.
+Slovenska Plaža is the long pebble strip south of the old town and is the busiest swimming beach in Montenegro.

 Inside the walled old town